joostvdg/cmg-analytics/README.md

 ./mvnw quarkus:dev
 ```

-## Packaging and running the application
+## Package and running the application

 The application is packageable using `./mvnw package`.
 It produces the executable `cmg-analytics-1.0.0-SNAPSHOT-runner.jar` file in `/target` directory.